New Zealand Seasons: Which One Suits You Best?

 Top tip for spring visitors: after you've booked your trip, trawl the Internet for flight deals; this time of year is perfect for scoring a cheap flight and don’t forget to pack a good raincoat.

 One of the best New Zealand Trails tours for springtime is the Masterpiece.
 While all our tours are fantastic at any time of the year, we feel this tour hits many of the hotspots for spring.
-Seeing lambs, wildflowers and roaring waterfalls and activities which include visiting high country sheep stations, staying overnight in Milford Sound and exploring the alpine Mt Cook region, this tour truly makes the most of this season.
+Seeing lambs, wildflowers and roaring waterfalls and activities which include kayaking, cycling, hiking, cruising around Milford Sound by boat and exploring the alpine Mt Cook region, this tour truly makes the most of this season.

 Summer (December, January, February)